organisciak/dissertation/document/2_crowdsourcing.md

 Thus, crowdsourcing was adopted to refer broadly to a series of related concepts, all related to people being connected online.
 These concepts included
+ free and open-source development [@lakhani_how_2003; @raymond_cathedral_1999],
- the 'wisdom of the crowds' [@surowiecki_wisdom_2004], human computation [@ahn_labeling_2004], commons-based peer production [@benkler_wealth_2006], and free and open-source development [@lakhani_how_2003; @raymond_cathedral_1999].
+ the 'wisdom of the crowds' [@surowiecki_wisdom_2004], human computation [@ahn_labeling_2004], and commons-based peer production [@benkler_wealth_2006].
-Further, is overlaps with the content of user-generated content, at least to the extent that user-generated content is used toward a common production or purpose.
+Further, it overlaps with the content of user-generated content, at least to the extent that user-generated content is used toward a common production or purpose.
+Each of these are discussed in greater detail below.

 ## Related Concepts